Unlikely Intersections in families of abelian varieties and the polynomial Pell equation: Reduction to powers of simple abelian schemes

+\begin{proof} Since every abelian scheme is a N\'eron model of its generic fiber (see \cite{Neron} Proposition 8, p.~15), there exists a map $f:\cA'\rightarrow \cA$ extending the isogeny $\cA_\eta'\rightarrow \cA_\eta$.
 We first show that $f$ is finite and flat.
-Since $f_\eta : \cA_\eta'\rightarrow \cA_\eta$ is an isogeny, we know there exists an isogeny $g_\eta : \cA_\eta\rightarrow \cA_\eta'$ such that, for some positive integer $d$, the compositions $f_\eta \circ g_\eta$ and $g_\eta \circ f_\eta$ are the multiplication-by-$d$ endomorphisms on $\cA_\eta$ and $\cA_\eta'$, respectively.
+Since $f_\eta : \cA_\eta'\rightarrow \cA_\eta$ is an isogeny, we know there exists an isogeny $h_\eta : \cA_\eta\rightarrow \cA_\eta'$ such that, for some positive integer $d$, the compositions $f_\eta \circ h_\eta$ and $h_\eta \circ f_\eta$ are the multiplication-by-$d$ endomorphisms on $\cA_\eta$ and $\cA_\eta'$, respectively.
 Now, such morphisms uniquely extend to the multiplication-by-$d$ maps (which we just indicate by $d$) on the whole schemes.
-Therefore, for all $s \in S$, we have that $f_s \circ g_s$ and $g_s \circ f_s$ are finite surjective morphisms and so $f_s$ is a finite and surjective morphism between non-singular varieties.
-Moreover, by \cite{Hart}, Exercise III.9.3, $f_s$ is flat and by \cite{Neron}, Proposition 2, p.~52, also $f$ must be flat.
-Now, Corollary III.9.6 of \cite{Hart} implies that $f$ must be quasi-finite.
-It is also proper because $\cA' \rightarrow \cA \rightarrow S$ is proper and therefore $f$ is finite (see \cite{Hart}, Corollary II.4.8).
+Therefore, for all $s \in S$, we have that $f_s \circ h_s$ and $h_s \circ f_s$ are finite surjective morphisms and so $f_s$ is a finite and surjective morphism between non-singular varieties.
+Moreover, $f_s$ is flat and by \cite{Neron}, Proposition 2, p.~52, also $f$ must be flat.
+Now, $f$ must be quasi-finite and also proper because $\cA' \rightarrow \cA \rightarrow S$ is proper and therefore $f$ is finite.
 Finally, since all $f_s$ are isogenies, the map $f$ must respect the group law of $\cA'$ and $\cA$.
-Therefore, images and preimages of subgroup schemes are still subgroup schemes.
-As before, the flatness is preserved because $f$ is flat.
+Now the claim follows as in the previous lemma since after a base change we have that images and preimages via $f$ of flat subgroup schemes are contained in flat subgroup schemes of the same dimension. \end{proof}

-After these considerations, we can apply Lemma \ref{lemequiv} and we are reduced to proving Theorem \ref{thmscheme} for products of simple abelian schemes. \\